Timber Frame Plans

 How much does a Timber Frame Home Cost?

-Compared to a traditional full scribe or post and beam a timber frame package is typically the least expensive of the three because timber frame homes because there usually is less volume of wood used.
+Compared to a traditional full scribe or post and beam, a timber frame package is typically the least expensive of the three builds because a lesser volume of wood is usually used.
 Again cost depends on the complexity, size, design and type of timber used.

-Depending on the type of timber you decide to use for a post and beam and timber frame it can affect the cost of your build.
-For a full break down check out our article “How Much Does a Log Home Cost“.
+Depending on the type of timber you decide to use for a post and beam and timber frame, it can affect the cost of your build.
+For a complete price breakdown, check out our article “How Much Does a Log Home Cost. ”